-How to watch FA Cup Quarter Finals with a VPN
+How to watch FA Cup Final with a VPN

 If you are located outside of the UK and you want to watch the FA Cup on BT Sport you will need to use a VPN.
 This is because BT Sport is only available in the British Isles.
 A VPN is also needed to watch the free-view matches on BBC iPlayer.
 This is because iPlayer is also restricted outside of the UK.

 If you prefer to watch an FA Cup match on one of the other international options simply connect to a VPN server in the correct country.
 To unblock any of the matches mentioned in this article, follow these simple steps:

 - Select a VPN service.
 To stream the FA Cup FInal live we recommend ExpressVPN, because it has fast lightning fast servers all over the globe.